sacline/sudoku/README.md

 ###Planned for the future:

-* Optimization of brute force algorithm using deterministic algorithms.

 * Improvements to the UI appearance.

 * Additional features to the game such as checking progress midway through a puzzle, etc.